 Patients considering genetic counseling should visit cancer.gov/cancertopics/genetics/directory to find a local genetic counselor.

 People who suspect that they are predisposed to a certain inherited cancer, and who want to be tested to find out if they specific gene mutations, have a growing variety of genetic tests from which to choose.

 While people are hoping to find answers about their genetic risks, they may not fully comprehend the results.
-This is a problem that the U.S. Food and Drug Administration and Centers for Disease Control and Prevention have pointed out with DTC genetic tests.
-Both agencies have stated that some of these tests lack scientific validity and should be taken into context only after a full medical evaluation.
+This is a problem that the Food and Drug Administration and Centers for Disease Control and Prevention have pointed out with DTC genetic tests.
+Both agencies have stated that some of these tests lack scientific validity and should be taken in context only after a full medical evaluation.